Chapter 1301:12-3 - Operations

 (8) "Current market value" means the bid or closing price listed for an item in a regularly published listing or an electronic reporting service.

 (9) "Financial instrument" means stocks, notes, bonds, and debentures traded on a national securities exchange, over-the-counter margin stocks as defined in 12 C.F.R.
-221 (regulation U), commercial paper, negotiable certificates of deposit, bankers' acceptances, and shares in money market and mutual funds of the type that issue shares in which banks may perfect a security interest.
+221, as in effect on January 16, 1998 (regulation U), commercial paper, negotiable certificates of deposit, bankers' acceptances, and shares in money market and mutual funds of the type that issue shares in which banks may perfect a security interest.
 Financial instruments may be denominated in foreign currencies that are freely convertible to United States dollars.
 The term "financial instrument" does not include mortgages.

 (10) "Loans and extensions of credit" means a savings bank's direct or indirect advance of funds to or on behalf of a borrower based on an obligation of the borrower to repay the funds or repayable from specific property pledged by or on behalf of the borrower.